NEW ZEALAND BUSINESS NEWS

 Broader Impact and Future Plans

 The impact of Hugo’s initiative extends beyond Napier.
 The platform’s success has inspired interest from other schools and communities looking to implement similar systems.
-Hugo plans to expand the platform’s reach, potentially partnering with educational institutions and organizations to create a nationwide network for second-hand school uniforms.
+Hugo plans to expand the platform’s reach, potentially partnering with educational institutions and organisations to create a nationwide network for second-hand school uniforms.

 Get Uniformed: Young Innovator Launches Platform to Make School Uniforms More Affordable